jtothebell/fake-08/README.md

 To launch on a Miyoo Mini you need to call the executable directly from the terminal emulator, or create a shortcut.
 I'm not sure exactly how that works and don't have a device to figure it out, so help is welcome if anyone would like to provide guidance there.

+Libretro cores are still in early development but should be working.
+Installation can be tricky however.
+In general you'll need to install the core (Load Core -> Install or Restore a Core -> {Navigate to core file location}) and also drop the fake08_libretro.info into the retroarch cores directory.
+This directory may be hidden and its location varies from platform to platform.
+Once that file is in place, you should be able to scan for Pico-8 carts using "Scan Directory."
+If that doesn't work for some reason, you can do a "Manual Scan."
+If doing a manual scan, choose the directory, set the custom system name to "Pico-8", set the default core to the one you just installed, and file extensions to "p8 png" and it should add a playlist of your Pico-8 carts associated with the newly installed core.

 ## Building:
 All platforms have automated builds set up via GitHub actions using docker images.
 You can see how those are set up in the `.github/workflows` directory of the repo.
 To run them locally using docker run the following command from the root directory of this repo (replace `{docker-image}` and `{platform}` with the values from your platform of choice in `.github/workflows/build.yml`):